NLeSC/noodles/doc/source/index.rst

 The complexity of running a workflow in parallel on a wide variety of architectures is taken care of by the Noodles engine.
 This is the *production of noodles* which is left as an exercise for the Noodles dev-team at the Netherlands eScience Center.

-Assumed knowledge for this tutorial: Familiarity with basics of the Python language, `decorators<https://www.thecodeship.com/patterns/guide-to-python-function-decorators/>` and the distinction between `functional and object oriented programming<https://en.wikipedia.org/wiki/Comparison_of_programming_paradigms>`_.
+Assumed knowledge for this tutorial: Familiarity with basics of the Python language, `decorators`_, and the distinction between functional and object oriented programming: https://en.wikipedia.org/wiki/Comparison_of_programming_paradigms.

 Copyright & Licence
 -------------------